-Translocation projects ideally should span several years to increase the genetic heterogeneity of the translocated population, to accelerate the development of a natural population age structure at the new site, to increase the size of the translocation group within the staff capabilities for chick rearing, and to "spread the risk" associated with environmental stochasticity.
-The Short-tailed Albatross Recovery Team decided to conduct translocations for five consecutive years, the "bare minimum" breeding age of short-tailed albatross.
-Full project costs and funding options should be carefully considered prior to initiating a translocation project, to avoid premature termination due to lack of funding and in some cases moving larger cohorts over a shorter duration may be preferable.
+Translocation projects ideally should span several years to increase the number of translocated animals within the logistical and other capabilities of the project (especially given the demands of hand-rearing), and to reduce the risk associated with environmental stochasticity.
+The Short-tailed Albatross Recovery Team conducted translocations for five consecutive years, which corresponds to the minimum age of first breeding of this species.
+Full project costs and funding options should be carefully considered prior to initiating a translocation project to avoid premature termination due to lack of funding; in some cases, moving larger cohorts over a shorter duration may be preferable.

-Transferring a minimum of 200 chicks of burrow-nesting species over a 3-4 year period has now been tested on several projects in New Zealand.
-With increased confidence in techniques, it is now considered advantageous to move more than this to increase the pool of birds returning to the establishing colony site and the encounter rate of conspecifics, which is thought to be important in encouraging adults to settle there (Gummer 2013).
+Several translocation projects in New Zealand have involved a minimum of 200 chicks of burrow-nesting species transferred over a 3-4 year period.
+With increased confidence in techniques, it is now considered advantageous to move even larger numbers to increase the pool of birds returning to the new colony site and the encounter rate of conspecifics, which will encourage adults to settle there (Gummer 2013).
 Supplementary translocations in later years may also need to be considered.